thomasberge/restedwf/README.md

 - URI/PathParameter validation implementation now in place.
 See documentation for usage.
 Support made for Strings and Integers.
 - Both Global and Path URI parameters of type String and Integer are now imported from OpenAPI 3.1.
 - RestedRequest now has a handy check method for claims, session, header and URI Parameters.
 See documentation for details.
+- JWT tokens that are not valid will just be removed from the request instead of returning 401 directly.
+Now the request is sent to the resource (or stopped just before if there is a valid token required).
 - Bugfix: StackOverflow in RestedSchema pattern functions fixed.

 ### Features